msf4-0/ERPNext-Frepple-Enhanced-Integration/README.md

 - If you still have not installed ERPNext in your PC:
     - Skip the below installation and refer to [this github repository](https://github.com/msf4-0/IRPS-Enhanced-Frepple-Integration) to install ERPNext with Frepple integration app at once.
 - If you already have installed ERPNext which has the old version of ERPNext-Frepple integration, you will need to:
-    - First, update ERPNext files described in section [I. Update ERPNext files](https://github.com/msf4-0/ERPNext-Frepple-Enhanced-Integration#i-update-erpnext-files)
+    - First, update ERPNext files described in section [I. Update ERPNext files](https://github.com/msf4-0/ERPNext-Frepple-Enhanced-Integration#i-update-erpnext-files).
     - Second, update Frepple custom app into the new version by following the instruction in section [III.
-Update Frepple custom app](https://github.com/msf4-0/ERPNext-Frepple-Enhanced-Integration/edit/main/README.md#iii-update-frepple-custom-app)
+Update Frepple custom app](https://github.com/msf4-0/ERPNext-Frepple-Enhanced-Integration/edit/main/README.md#iii-update-frepple-custom-app).
 - If you already have a running instance of ERPNext that does not have the Frepple integrated app, you will need to:
-    - First, update ERPNext files described in section [I. Update ERPNext files](https://github.com/msf4-0/ERPNext-Frepple-Enhanced-Integration#i-update-erpnext-files)
+    - First, update ERPNext files described in section [I. Update ERPNext files](https://github.com/msf4-0/ERPNext-Frepple-Enhanced-Integration#i-update-erpnext-files).
     - Second, install the new Frepple custom app by following the steps illustrated in section [II.
 Install the new Frepple custom app into ERPNext](https://github.com/msf4-0/ERPNext-Frepple-Enhanced-Integration#ii-install-the-new-frepple-custom-app-into-erpnext).

 ### I. Update ERPNext files
 This is an important step where some of ERPNext files must be updated to accumodate the new version of Frepple custom app.
 To uodate these files, follow the instructions below:
-1. Create a folder.
+1. Create a new folder.

 2. Open a Powershell terminal, navigate to the newly created folder.